 The National Security Committee is trying to put pressure on an independent journalist by detaining his brother on false charges.
 An anonymous source warned the editorial staff of the Golos Respubliki’ against other possible provocations that the NSC is preparing to carry out against its journalists.

-The Open Dialog Foundation has previously reported that on the 31st of October, 2012, the National Security Committee (NSC) arrested Askar Moldashev, the older brother of the president of the company – a publisher of the ‘Golos Respubliki’ Daniyar Moldashev.
+The Open Dialogue Foundation has previously reported that on the 31st of October, 2012, the National Security Committee (NSC) arrested Askar Moldashev, the older brother of the president of the company – a publisher of the ‘Golos Respubliki’ Daniyar Moldashev.
 He is suspected of possessing drugs on a large scale with intent to distribute (Article 259, section 3, paragraph “v” of the Criminal Code).

 However, it is well known that Askar has never used drugs or sold them.
 The editorial staff of the ‘Golos Respubliki’ believes that in this way the KNB wants to exert pressure on Daniyar Moldashev, who had previously been forced into hiding abroad because of persecution by the NSC.